-And, because a HECM reverse mortgage may be structured as an “open-ended” line of credit, similarly to a HELOC, if you prefer, you can pay back all or part of the reverse mortgage any time you like and borrow the money again in the future.
-But you don’t have to make any repayments, if you choose not to, as long as you keep living in your house and meeting your loan obligations to maintain the property and pay property taxes and insurance premiums.
+And, because an HECM reverse mortgage may be structured as an “open-ended” line of credit, similarly to a HELOC, if you prefer, you can pay back all or part of the reverse mortgage any time you like and borrow the money again in the future.
+But you don’t have to make any repayments if you choose not to, as long as you keep living in your house and meeting your loan obligations to maintain the property and pay property taxes and insurance premiums.

 With a traditional HELOC, interest must usually be paid monthly.
-With a HECM LOC, you do not have to make monthly principal or interest payments, only keep up-to-date on real estate taxes, homeowner insurance, and properly maintain the home as you would with any mortgage.
+With a HECM LOC, you do not have to make monthly principal or interest payments, only keep up-to-date on real estate taxes homeowner insurance, and properly maintain the home as you would with any mortgage.

 A HECM line of credit offers another unique feature.
 The unused portion of a HECM line of credit “grows” at the same rate the borrower is paying on the used portion, which means over time, the available amount of credit steadily increases.
-This is not the case with a traditional HELOC where the principal amount you signed up for is all that will ever be available.
+This is not the case with a traditional HELOC, where the principal amount you signed up for is all that will ever be available.

 There is no “One Size Fits All” in retirement planning.
-No one financial strategy or home equity solution is right for everyone, and all options should be researched before making the decision that is right for you.
+No one financial strategy or home equity solution is suitable for everyone, and all options should be researched before making the decision that is right for you.